romanbican/roles/README.md

     $ composer update

-Add the package to your application service providers in `config/app.php`
+Add the package to your application service providers in `config/app.php` **NOTE:** Ensure you also register the BaumServiceProvider as well!

 ```php
 'providers' => [